jacqueline-lam/portfolio-app-2.0/README.md

 ## Features
 1. User can navigate between home, about, portfolio and blog pages
 2. Collapsible navbar
-3. User can filter projects by stacks
+3. User can filter projects by tech stacks
 4. ~~User can add comments to speciic projects~~ (temporarily disabled on deployed web app)
 5. User will have access to the real time blog posts that have been published on dev.to
 6. About page - technical skills are divided into languages, libraries/ frameworks, databases